 Advertorial deals come in different flavours.
 Many publications are advertorial thoughout.
 If an advertiser pays for space they have a say over the publication’s editorial content.

 More credible titles wall off areas of content for advertorial.
-These might be marked with terms like “advertising supplement” or “advertising feature”.
-This isn’t always transparent to readers.
+Editors mark these with terms like “advertising supplement” or “advertising feature”.
+This isn’t always obvious to readers.

 Some publishers run editorial-style material provided by advertisers and charge for it.
 Others allow advertisers to send the copy for inclusion next to advertisements.